axelpale/yamdog/README.md

 ## Syntax

-- A *comment block* is a set of adjacent lines of `//` comments.
+A *comment block* is a set of adjacent lines of `//` comments.

+    // A comment block
+    // that has some text
+    some = code

-- To *earmark* a comment block to be included to your docs, begin the block with a line that contains `// name.of.my.module`.
+To *earmark* a comment block to be included to your docs, begin the block with a line that contains `// name.of.this.module`.
 The earmark line also presents how to access and call the documented feature.

+    // name.of.this.module
+    // This comment block will be included
+    // to the docs with a title "name.of.this.module" some = code

-- To exclude a line in an earmarked comment block, use triple slash `///`.
+To exclude a line in an earmarked comment block, use triple slash `///`.

+    // name.of.this.module
+    // This line of text is visible in docs.
+    /// This line of text is not in docs. some = code

-- Indent with space `' '` or dash `'-'` to create lists.
+Indent with space `' '` or dash `'-'` to create lists.

+    // name.of.this.module(x, y)
+    //
+    // Parameters
+    //   x
+    //     list item with some text, for example
+    //   y
+    //     a number.
+Vertical coordinate.
+    //

-- To write multi-line list items, prefix each new line with a double or triple dot `..`.
+To write multi-line list items, prefix each new line with a double or triple dot `..`.
 Otherwise the new line becomes a new list item.

+    // name.of.this.module
+    //
+    // list title
+    //   first list item
+    //   second list item that spans
+    //   .. multiple lines of text like
+    //   .. no tomorrow
+    //   third list item

 ![Three bones](docs/yamdog_three_bones.png)